ably/ably-asset-tracking-android/README.md

     - We should do our best to avoid "writing Kotlin with a Java accent":
         - published [Kotlin idioms](https://kotlinlang.org/docs/reference/idioms.html) should be utilised
         - strict linting and static analysis rules should be applied to all code, including unit and integration tests - Kotlin's Coding Conventions may be a starting point but all rules **must** fail the build when built from the command line (i.e. `./gradlew`, especially including CI / CD runs)

+### MapBox SDK dependency

+After cloning this repository for the first time, you will likely find that opening it in Android Studio or attempting to use Gradle from the command line (e.g. `./gradlew tasks`) will produce the following **FAILURE**:

+    Could not get unknown property 'MAPBOX_DOWNLOADS_TOKEN' for project ':publishing-sdk' of type org.gradle.api.Project.

+This is normal, and is easy to fix.

+MapBox's Maps SDK for Android documentation [suggests](https://docs.mapbox.com/android/maps/overview/#configure-credentials) configuring your secret token in `~/.gradle/gradle.properties`, which makes sense as it keeps it well away from the repository itself to avoid accidental checkin.

+There are, of course, [many other ways](https://docs.gradle.org/current/userguide/build_environment.html) to inject project properties into Gradle builds - all of which should work for this `MAPBOX_DOWNLOADS_TOKEN` property.